THE SIMPLEST RADIO TELESCOPE...

 mobile radio astronomy...

-The second modification will consist in reading measurement it on a measuring
+The second modification will consist in reading measurement on a measuring

 apparatus more precise than the meter of Satfinder or to send it towards a system